Joy Crizildaa

-Joy Crizildaa is an Indian wedding stylist, who works in the Tamil film industry.
+Joy Crizildaa is an Indian wedding stylist who works in the Tamil film industry.

 Career

-She pursued her early career as an assistant director while working as an intern with Star Vijay.
-She also founded an Indian fashion design brand "Signature" in 2014.
+Crizildaa pursued her early career as an assistant director while working as an intern with Star Vijay.
+She also founded the Indian fashion design brand Signature in 2014.
 She made her film debut as a costume designer in Rajathandhiram.

 Personal life

-Joy Crizildaa released images in social media in 2025 alleging that she married Indian chef and actor Madhampatty Rangaraj.
-She later lodged a police complaint against Madhampatty Rangaraj, alleging cheating and criminal intimidation leading to the couples separation that same year.
-Crizildaa has a son born in October 2025.
+Crizildaa released images on social media in 2025 indicating that she married Indian chef and actor Madhampatty Rangaraj.
+She later lodged a police complaint against Rangaraj, alleging cheating and criminal intimidation, leading to the couple's separation that same year.
+Crizildaa has a son born on 30 October 2025.